wubaibai/SproutSlide-jQuery-Plugin/README.md

 SproutSlide-jQuery-Plugin
 =========================

-SproutSlide is a jQuery plugin，可以藉由 CSS 簡單修改成你所想要的模樣。

-# SproutSlide-jQuery-Plugin
-A simple, responsive, touch-enabled slider.
-SproutSlider is very easy to customize into yout website.
+SproutSlide is a simple jQuery plugin, it is very easy to customize into yout website.

 ### Version
 * v2.1